codefellows-seattle-301d30/06-ajax-and-json-and-wrrc/README.md

 12:50 - last commit, all code reviewed and Zombie code removed.
 Updated README.

+02-22-2018 1:30pm - Resubmitting with a fix for the error of the page not reloading when localStorage is cleared.

 ## Credits and Collaborations
 * Thanks to my instructors and TAs and our classmates
 * The following libraries were used: jQuery,Highlight JS, Handlebars and Railcast.